Facial nerve paralysis: Infection

 Lyme disease, an infection caused by Borrelia burgdorferi bacteria and spread by ticks, can account for about 25% of cases of facial palsy in areas where Lyme disease is common.
 In the U.S., Lyme is most common in the New England and Mid-Atlantic states and parts of Wisconsin and Minnesota, but it is expanding into other areas.
 The first sign of about 80% of Lyme infections, typically one or two weeks after a tick bite, is usually an expanding rash that may be accompanied by headaches, body aches, fatigue, or fever.
 In up to 10-15% of Lyme infections, facial palsy appears several weeks later, and may be the first sign of infection that is noticed, as the Lyme rash typically does not itch and is not painful.
 Lyme disease is treated with antibiotics.

 Reactivation of varicella zoster virus, as well as being associated with Bell's palsy, may also be a direct cause of facial nerve palsy.
 Reactivation of latent virus within the geniculate ganglion is associated with vesicles affecting the ear canal, and termed Ramsay Hunt syndrome type 2.
 In addition to facial paralysis, symptoms may include ear pain and vesicles, sensorineural hearing loss, and vertigo.
 Management includes antiviral drugs and oral steroids.

 Otitis media is an infection in the middle ear, which can spread to the facial nerve and inflame it, causing compression of the nerve in its canal.
 Antibiotics are used to control the otitis media, and other options include a wide myringotomy (an incision in the tympanic membrane) or decompression if the patient does not improve.

 Chronic otitis media usually presents in an ear with chronic discharge (otorrhea), or hearing loss, with or without ear pain (otalgia).
 Once suspected, there should be immediate surgical exploration to determine if a cholesteatoma has formed as this must be removed if present.
-Inflammation from the middle ear can spread to the canalis facialis of the temporal bone - through this canal travels the facial nerve together with the statoacoustisus nerve.
-In the case of inflammation the nerve is exposed to edema and subsequent high pressure, resulting in a periferic type palsy.
+Inflammation from the middle ear can spread to the canalis facialis of the temporal bone - through this canal travels the facial nerve together with the statoacoustic nerve.
+In the case of inflammation the nerve is exposed to edema and subsequent high pressure, resulting in a peripheric type palsy.